Honduras - When to Visit

 Adapter Note

-US and Canadian travelers won't need an adapter; most other countries will need a Type A/B adapter
+US and Canadian travelers won't need adapters, others will need Type A/B converters

 Skip These Items